JeremyKRay/surfs_up/README.md

 # Module 9 Surfs Up Challenge
 ## Overview of the analysis
-Using SQLite, Python, Pandas functions and methods, and SQLAlchemy, W. AVY, the owner of a potential surf and ice cream shop, has asked for an analysis of temperature data for the months of December and June in Oauh, Hawaii to determine if such a business is sustainable year-round.
+Using SQLite, Python, Pandas functions and methods, and SQLAlchemy, W. AVY, the owner of a potential surf and ice cream shop, has asked for an analysis of temperature data for the months of December and June in Oahu, Hawaii to determine if such a business is sustainable year round.
 ## Results
 ### Strategy
 Two complete this task, two deliverables were produced.
 The first deliverable was an analysis for the month of June and the second deliverable was an analysis for the month of December.
 Each analysis included a link to the Hawaii sqlite database and a query that filtered the measurement table to retrieve temperatures for the specified month.
 The results were converted to a list and then to a Pandas dataframe where the results could easily be summarized statistically.
 Please refer to the full code by clicking the following link ![Surfs Up Code](SurfsUp_Challenge.ipynb).